nilik7/nilik-blog/_posts/2023-12-10-interview-preparation.md

 - If you've applied for an <u>arts, humanities or social sciences</u> course it's useful for:
   - read more than the texts set by your school, sixth form or college
   - analyuse what you've read and think critically about it
-- If you've applied for a maths or science course it's useful to:
+- If you've applied for a <u>maths or science</u> course it's useful to:
   - practise problem solving
   - think about how you might show or explain the way you worked out a problem
   - read more about your subjectand focus on parts that particularly interest you.